adityark2603/The-PCB-Files/README.md

 # The-PCB-Files

-A collection of my various projects implemented in KiCAd
+A collection of my various projects implemented in KiCAD